carlosperate/pxt-banana/README.md

 ## Other options for the config files

-JSON files cannot contain comments, so optional settinsg are documented here:
+JSON files cannot contain comments, so optional settings are documented here:

 ### Configure the extension to only build for micro:bit V1 or V2